-The subject property has maintained its existing county Residential, Multiple-Family 1 (RMF-1) zoning since its annexation and the applicant is now proposing through Zoning Map Amendment Petition No. 16-2RZ to establish City of Venice RMF-4 zoning for the subject property.
+The subject property has maintained its existing county Residential, Multiple-Family 1 (RMF-1) zoning since its annexation and the applicant is now proposing through Zoning Map Amendment Petition No. 16-1RZ to obtain City of Venice RMF-4 zoning for the subject property which is comprised to two parcels.